Yeeldx/yeeldbox-devdocs/docs/partners/submit_pr.md

 ### Wrapper

-Below there's an example from one of our partners who have multiple addresses for multiple vaults.
+Below there's an example from one of our partners who have multiple addresses for multiple YeeldBoxes.
 It's done using the `Wrapper` class.

 ```python
 Partner(